oracle/python-cx_Oracle/doc/src/subscription.rst

     to the callback procedure specified when a subscription is created.

+.. attribute:: Message.consumerName

+    This read-only attribute returns the name of the consumer which generated the notification.
+It will be populated if the subscription was created with the namespace :data:`cx_Oracle.SUBSCR_NAMESPACE_AQ` and the queue is a multiple consumer queue.

+    .. versionadded:: 6.4

 .. attribute:: Message.dbname

     This read-only attribute returns the name of the database that generated